Adroiti/docs-for-code-review-tools/Cppcheck/selfAssignment.md

 ## Description

-Redundant assignment of `varname` to itself.
+Redundant assignment of to itself.

 ## Further Reading